 Benchmarking and research phase

 I then launched an in-depth competitor review of both the types of pages available on competitor sites, navigation around them and the kind of content available.
-This allowed me to suggest a new navigation and page structure and create page skeletons with the type of information that could sit there and stock images, for the team to build upon from a content perspective.
+This allowed me to suggest a new navigation and page structure and to create page skeletons with suggestions for each one on appropriate information type and stock images, for the team to build upon from a content perspective.

 Early wireframes of the Sage careers pages containing stock imagery and placeholder text.
 Shown is the Sage careers homepage; Working at Sage page; DE&I page and Graduate and interns page.